ZhangGroup-MITChemistry/OpenABC/README.md

 For `openabc.utils.insert.insert_molecules` (equivalent to `openabc.utils.insert_molecules`), only `FastNS` is supported now.

+### Version 1.0.8

+Included MOFF+NEAT-DNA force field.
+Additionally mmCIF/PDBx parsers and writers have been added to openabc.utils for use with large structres.

 ## Tutorials

 Detailed tutorials with all the necessary input files are provided in "tutorials" directory.